 Going to a bunch of civil war re-enactments across the country might be fun for the white members of the family, but will it feel good to our black children?
 Mt.
 Rushmore is cool, but pretty white.
 That Day of the Dead Festival in the square of small-town white America might be colorful, but how will a Latino child feel about the bastardization of a holiday sacred in his country?

 How about heading to the non-tourist areas of that Caribbean island you visit every winter?
 Or take your island vacation to South Carolina’s Gullah Islands, founded by members of the African diaspora, this year?
 Look into museums that highlight contributions and innovations of your child’s culture.
-If we need to stay in the U.S., we can go to big cities that are likely to have pockets representing our children’s culture (Think places like Little Haiti in Florida, Chinatown and Devon Avenue’s Southeast Asian neighborhood in Chicago).
-Spend time in each destination where the people of color spend time.
+If you need to stay in the U.S., you can go to big cities that are likely to have pockets representing your children’s culture (Think places like Little Haiti in Florida, Chinatown and Devon Avenue’s Southeast Asian neighborhood in Chicago).
+Spend time in each destination where people of color spend time.
 We can still see the historical landmarks that interest us, but we should be sure to include the history that is not represented at those sites as well.